Causal inference methods for combining randomized trials and observational studies: a review: Problem setting

-Because $\pi_S(x)$ is the probability of being \emph{eligible} for selection in the RCT given covariate \modif{values} $x$, it is different from $\pi_{\mathcal{R}}(x)$. \modif{$\pi_{\mathcal{S}}(x)$ is often used with a nested design (see Section~\ref{subsec:nested-vs-nonnested} for a definition), but is not of interest in our setup because it cannot be identified.
+Because $\pi_S(x)$ is the probability of \modiff{being \emph{sampled} in the trial given covariates} values $x$, it is different from $\pi_{\mathcal{R}}(x)$. $\pi_{\mathcal{S}}(x)$ is often used with a nested design (see Section~\ref{subsec:nested-vs-nonnested} for a definition), but is not of interest in our setup \modiff{(non-nested design)} because it cannot be identified.
 Indeed,

-In our setup, we do not control whether individuals in the target population could have participated in the RCT or not: $S$ can be equal to $1$ and $0$, and the observational sample does not contain this information.} Table~\ref{fig:exdesign} illustrates the considered type of dat, and Table~\ref{tab:notations} summarizes the notations.
+\modiff{Detailed derivations can be found in the appendix (see Section~\ref{sec:appendixiden}).} \modiff{The quantity $\mathbb{P}(S=1)$ is unknown because}, individuals in the target population could have participated in the RCT or not: $S$ can be equal to $1$ and $0$ in the observational sample but this information is not known.
+Table~\ref{fig:exdesign} illustrates the considered type of dat\modiff{a}, and Table~\ref{tab:notations} summarizes the notations.

-\subsection{Study designs and \modif{goals}}
+\subsection{Study designs and goals}